 AWS services or capabilities described in AWS Documentation may vary by region/location.
 Click Getting Started with Amazon AWS to see specific differences applicable to the China (Beijing) Region.

-gameSessionId -- Unique identifier for the game session.
+gameSessionId -- A unique identifier for the game session.
 You can use either

 gameSessionName -- Name assigned to a game session.
-This value is set when requesting a new game session with CreateGameSession or updating with UpdateGameSession.
 Game session names do not need to be unique to a game session.

 gameSessionProperties -- Custom data defined in a game session's